-On December 17, 1791, the Knoxville Gazette, recounted the details of the Knoxville Land Lottery, which had taken place a couple of months earlier on October 3, 1791:
+The Knoxville Gazette recounted the details of the Knoxville Land Lottery, which took place on October 3, 1791:

 Articles of agreement made and concluded on this third day of October, 1791, by and between James White, proprietor of the land laid off for the town of Knoxville, of the one part, and John Adair, Paul Cunningham, and George McNutt, commissioners appointed in behalf of the purchasers of the lots in the town of Knoxville, of the other part, all of Hawkins County, and Territory of the United States of America South of the Ohio River, WITNESSETH that the said James White do bargain and sell to the subscribers for lots in the said town, 64 lots, each containing one-half acre square, reserving 8 lots which are not to be loted for.